Carbon neutral vs greenpower

 Here are some of the cheapest published deals from the retailers on our database that have a GreenPower option and include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The annual cost estimates for the plans below may not include the cost of GreenPower.
 The extra cost of GreenPower may vary between retailers.

-Carbon neutral energy explained
+Carbon neutral electricity explained

-What is carbon neutral energy?
+What is carbon neutral electricity?

 Carbon neutral energy means that your power usage is offset by your retailer supporting certified sustainability projects that reduce carbon emissions.
-These projects sell emissions reductions/units certificates to companies that are interested in being carbon neutral in order to fund their own continuation.
-Retailers have a choice of which initiatives they support, which can include anything from waste management to forest regrowth schemes.

-What does carbon neutral energy support?
+What does carbon neutral electricity support?

-• Energy efficiency programs to promote power-saving LED light bulbs and water saving shower heads.
+• Energy efficiency programs to promote power-saving LED light bulbs and water-saving shower heads.

 • Investment in renewable energy generators such as solar and wind farms.